-Much as I adore carrot cake—it’s probably my favorite type of cake, if I had to choose—making and frosting a layer cake can feel like a lot of work.
+These are not low-stress baking endeavors, however.
+Much as I adore carrot cake—or any type of vegan cake—making and frosting a layer cake can feel like a lot of work.

 My obsession with carrot cake has encouraged me to discover methods for getting it just right—without dairy or eggs.
 Here are some of the tips I’ve accumulated through many carrot cake bakes:

 There’s certainly something to be said for a very dense carrot cake.
 But Coral Lee’s tip to grate the carrots for carrot cake on a microplane (or the fine side of a box grater) has been a complete game changer for me.
 The result is a carrot cake that is, in Coral’s words, spared “the salad-y texture.”